TrustTheVote-Project/Tenet-Framework/README.md

 Create configuration:

-    $ bin/rails generate csf:install
+    $ bin/rails generate tenet:install

 Run migrations:

     $ bin/rake db:migrations

-Update frame work configuration at `config/csf_config.yml`.
+Update frame work configuration at `config/tenet_config.yml`.

 Seed data:

-    $ bin/rake csf:db:seed
+    $ bin/rake tenet:db:seed

-Rename your `ApplicationController` to `BaseController` (or whatever). `ApplicationController` is provided by CSF and you need to inherit from it to get access to helpers and use layouts, like this:
+Rename your `ApplicationController` to `BaseController` (or whatever).
+`ApplicationController` is provided by Tenet and you need to inherit from it to get access to helpers and use layouts, like this:

     class BaseController < ApplicationController
       # your former ApplicationController contents